leonplanken/robust-rail-solver/README.md

 sudo apt install name-of-the-package
 ```

-## Compile Protobuf
+## Compile ProtoBuf
-In case the protobuf structures must be modified the under [ProtoBuf](./ServiceSiteScheduling/ProtoBuf/), the must be compiled so the main program can call their functionalities.
+In case the ProtoBuf structures must be modified (they can be found under [ProtoBuf](./ServiceSiteScheduling/ProtoBuf/)), then they must be compiled so the main program can call their functionalities.

 If first usage: